-Average short-term borrowings decreased to \$339.9 million in 2015 from \$382.5 million in 2014.
-The average rate paid on short-term borrowings increased from 0.22% in 2014 to 0.23% in 2015.
-Average long-term debt decreased from \$224.6 million in 2014 to \$130.7 million in 2015.
-This decrease was due to the long-term debt restructure completed in the third quarter of 2014 which resulted in the prepayment of \$165.0 million of long-term debt.
+Average short-term borrowings increased to \$497.7 million in 2016 from \$339.9 million in 2015 funding earning asset growth.
+The average rate paid on short-term borrowings increased from 0.23% in 2015 to 0.46% in 2016.
+Average long-term debt decreased from \$130.7 million in 2015 to \$118.9 million in 2016.

-The average balance of junior subordinated debt remained at \$101.2 million in 2015.
-The average rate paid for junior subordinated debt in 2015 was 2.19%, up slightly from 2.14% in 2014.
+The average balance of junior subordinated debt remained at \$101.2 million in 2016.
+The average rate paid for junior subordinated debt in 2016 was 2.60%, up from 2.19% in 2015.

-Short-term borrowings consist of Federal funds purchased and securities sold under repurchase agreements, which generally represent overnight borrowing transactions, and other short-term borrowings, primarily FHLB advances, with original maturities of one year or less.
-The Company has unused lines of credit and access to brokered deposits available for short-term financing of approximately \$2.0 billion and \$1.8 billion at December 31, 2015 and 2014, respectively.
+Short-term borrowings consist of Federal funds purchased and securities sold under repurchase agreements, which generally represent overnight borrowing transactions and other short-term borrowings, primarily FHLB advances, with original maturities of one year or less.
+The Company has unused lines of credit and access to brokered deposits available for short-term financing of approximately \$1.9 billion and \$2.1 billion at December 31, 2016 and 2015, respectively.
 Securities collateralizing repurchase agreements are held in safekeeping by non-affiliated financial institutions and are under the Company's control.
 Long-term debt, which is comprised primarily of FHLB advances, are collateralized by the FHLB stock owned by the Company, certain of its mortgage-backed securities and a blanket lien on its residential real estate mortgage loans.